adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ### Tree - Random Forest Model

 Now, we fit a random forest model to predict rent price using our base model and also did K-fold cross validation.
-First, we start with 300 trees and it took almost 3 minutes to compute all the procedures, however, the plot below shows that the error curve stops decreasing much after 50 trees.
-So, we can reduce our number of trees to 100 and save our computational time.
+First, we started with 300 trees and it took almost 3 minutes to compute all the procedures, however, the plot below shows that the error curve stops decreasing much after 50 trees.
+So, we could reduce our number of trees to 100 and save computational time.

 ![](HW3_final_files/figure-markdown_strict/3.1.13.1-1.png)